Kiely Rodni’s Cause of Death Revealed - E! Online

 In the official documents obtained by E!
 News on Oct.
 13, the coroner's office revealed that she "drowned in lake while in her vehicle."
 Her manner of death was ruled accidental.

-Rodni was last heard from around 12:30am on the day she went missing when she texted her mother, Lindsey Rodni-Nieman, to let her know she was on her way home, according to authorities.
+Kiely was last heard from around 12:30am on the day she went missing when she texted her mother, Lindsey Rodni-Nieman, to let her know she was on her way home, according to authorities.
 When she failed to arrive, the authorities were contacted and a search began to locate her.

 It took more than two weeks to find Kiely.